Nazia Haque Orsha

-Nazia Haque Orsha is a Bangladeshi actress and model.
+Nazia Haque Orsha (born 21 May) is a Bangladeshi actress and model.

+Background

 Orsha has two younger sisters, Priya and Chadni.
 She was born in Mirpur, Dhaka.
 She was a participant in 2009 beauty contest Lux Chanel I Super Star.
 She got the 4th position.
 She has acted in more than 100 TV dramas.
-She also has acted in several films and telefilms..
-She studied in Kishaloya Girls' School and College.
+She also has acted in several films and telefilms.

+Personal life

+On 14 January 2024, Orsha and actor Mostafizur Noor Imran revealed that their wedding was held three months prior.